 What is Hawaii famous for?
 Vacations, we’re telling you!
 Hawaii’s location in the middle of the Pacific means it enjoys some beautiful tropical weather.
 Throw in its stunning volcanic landscape, its picture-perfect beaches, and its surf scenes, and little wonder that the USA’s 50th state is a world-famous vacation spot that has earned itself the nickname “Paradise of the Pacific”.
 Indeed, its presence in innumerable movies and TV series - from Jurassic Park to Magnum P.I. - has only added to the islands’ allure in recent decades.

 6. Beautiful scenery

 If there’s one thing a visitor to Hawaii is guaranteed to see, it’s stunning landscapes.
 The archipelago has drawn legions of visitors to the islands down through the ages - and it’s easy to see why.
+There are simply so many places to visit.
 It boasts no fewer than two national parks and three national historic parks and is home to such iconic landscapes as Kualoa Ranch in Oahu, where Jurassic Park was filmed.
 And this is by no means the only picturesque location to enjoy.
 Indeed, the second-largest island in the group, Maui, has almost become a byword for paradise locations.
 And then there are the likes of Mauna Kea on Big Island, which towers 13,796 ft (4,205 m) above sea level and is actually taller than Mount Everest if you measure it from its base on the ocean floor.
 That’s big!

 7. Water sports